ViaVersion/ViaFabricPlus/docs/UPDATE_INSTRUCTIONS.md

     => If you are unsure if a change is relevant, ask in the ViaVersion discord, in general you should only implement changes which could be detected by a server side anti cheat.

+   From experience, most changes are related to either movement or networking, packages like `gametest` or `server` can be skipped usually when updating.
+It's important to always diff code inside the `net.minecraft.client` package as well as `net.minecraft.world` package, as these are the most likely to contain changes.
+(Mojang mappings)
 7. Update protocol constants in the `VFPProtocol` class
 8. Check the ViaVersion/upstream protocol implementation for issues and report them if necessary or if these issues can't be fixed, without tons of work, implement a workaround in ViaFabricPlus.